singhvv/signal-scanner-tradingview/README.md

 # signal-scanner-tradingview
-This script scans for signals on tradingview.com [DOES NOT WORK ANYMORE]
+This script scans for signals on tradingview.com

-ETA: This code does not follow any good sofware practices I was learning
-DON'T JUDGE

 I created this as a practice project when I was learning Python